 The names of the Directors at the date of this report are listed on page 7.
-Following the retirement of Mrs Barker as Chief Executive Officer, Mr Heap was appointed to that role and as a director of the Company on 1 November 2014.
-Mrs Barker remains with the Company as a non-executive director.
-All other directors held office throughout the year and up to the date of signing these financial statements.
+All held office throughout the year and up to the date of signing these financial statements.

 Messrs Deeny, Shipley, Spooner and Sir Adam Ridley are the Trustees' Nominated Directors.